Neli A'asa

-High school
+Early life

 Neli attended Big Rapids High School in Big Rapids, Michigan.
 As a junior, he had 67 tackles, eight sacks, three fumble recoveries, and two forced fumbles.
 He was a three-star recruit and was recruited by Utah, Boise State, BYU, Colorado, Michigan State, UNLV, and USC.

-College

-Neli lettered all four years.
+Neli lettered all four years at Utah.
 He played tight end in 2008, offensive line in 2009, and defensive tackle in 2010.

 Professional career

 In 2011, A'asa was signed by the Utah Blaze of the Arena Football League.
-A'asa tried out for multiple NFL teams.
-Although receiving much interest, A'asa was never able to find a spot on the active NFL roster due to injuries.
-He was suspended by the league for the 2012 season.